iankorf/MCB185-2023/Unit0/README.md

 products include VMware and Parallels.
 If you want commercial support, you may like those.

-The downside of a VM is that your virtual machines will take up some RAM, CPU, and storage.
+The downside of a VM is that your virtual machines will take up some RAM, CPU, and storage away from your host OS.
 RAM is the most critical resource because it isn't easily shared.
 If you have 8 GB RAM, you could set up your VM with half.
 But that means both your real and virtual machines are running on 4 GB each.
 Computers run more efficiently with more RAM, especially if you're the type of person to have 20 browser tabs open.
 Adding more RAM to your computer will improve your VM experience.
 You can also run a VM with less RAM if you use a lightweight Linux distribution like Lubuntu or LinuxLite.

 On the CPU side, your programs running in a VM will run slower than they could.
 The difference is pretty negligible though.
 We're talking 1-10% slower.
 You will also have to dedicate about 20 GB of hard disk space.
 Even with the downsides, VMs are a great way to run Linux on your PC.

 One additional complication is that your BIOS might need to be modified to run virtual machines.
 Some manufacturers ship their products with virtualization disabled.
-This is easily changed by entering BIOS on startup (hold down the F10 key - or sometimes it's F1, F2, F12, or DEL), navigating to CPU or security, and enabling virtualization.
+This is easily changed by in BIOs.
+Hold down the F10 key - or sometimes it's F1, F2, F12, or DEL to enter BIOS.
+Navigate to CPU or security.
+Enable virtualization.

 There are many distributions of Linux.
 The most obvious differences among them is the desktop Graphical User Interface (GUI).
 Some look like old-school